 Claire’s research expertise extends across the broad fields of punishment, imprisonment, detention and social control.
-She specialises in issues relating to marginalised and ‘different’ populations.
-Claire’s research explores how experiences of ‘difference’, ‘diversity’ and ‘(ab)normality’ are co-constructed by law and medicine, and the implications of this dynamic for individuals, institutions and law reform.
-Her work is published in relation to two main bodies of scholarship: disability and society, and racialised penal practices.
+She specialises in issues relating to marginalised and ‘different’ populations, and her work explores how experiences of ‘difference’, ‘diversity’ and ‘(ab)normality’ are co-constructed by law and medicine, and the implications of this dynamic for individuals, institutions and law reform.
+Her work is published in relation to two main bodies of scholarship: disability and society, and racialised penal practice.

-Spivakovsky C, Seear K & Carter A (eds) (forthcoming, 2018) Critical Perspectives on Coercive Interventions: Law, Medicine and Society.
+Spivakovsky C, Seear K & Carter A (eds) (April, 2018) Critical Perspectives on Coercive Interventions: Law, Medicine and Society.
 Routledge: London.

 Segrave, M. Spivakovsky, C. & Eriksson, A (eds) (2017) Special Issue: Punishment & Society (19/3): The maelstrom of punishment, mental illness, disability and cognitive impairment.